CodeChain-io/codechain/spec/Staking.md

     - A `delegatee` is an `AccountId`.
     - `quantity` is a `u64` amount of CCS to delegate to `delegatee`.

-    A `delegatee` must be one of the current validators.
+    A `delegatee` must be one of the current candidates.
     The amount of undelegated CCS of the sender will be decreased by `quantity`.
 However, instead of increasing the amount of undelegated CCS of the `delegatee`, [`delegatee`, `quantity`] will be inserted to the transaction sender's delegation list.
     A sender cannot delegate more than the amount of undelegated CCS it has.